StadGent/fractal_styleguide_gent-base/components/21-atoms/table/README.md

 The table styling features alternating row colors.

+On desktop resolutions, when it is desired, individual rows, columns or even individual cells can be highlighted by overriding the background color.
+The colors that can be used are `color-success`, `color-warning` en `color-error`.

 On tablets in portrait mode and mobile resolutions, the table component is rendered as an HTML description list.
+Highlighting cannot be used here.